japajoe/MiniAudioPlayer/README.md

-// You can use these existing uniforms, don't declare them, this is just an example! uniform sampler2D uTexture; //Texture of the previous frame uniform sampler2D uAudio; //Texture containing PCM data in the red channel, FFT in the first half of the green channel uniform vec2 uResolution; //The resolution uniform float uTime; //The elapsed time
+// You can use these existing uniforms, don't declare them, this is just an example! uniform sampler2D uTexture; //Texture of the previous frame uniform sampler2D uAudio; //Texture containing PCM data in the red channel, FFT in the first half of the green channel uniform vec2 uResolution; //The resolution of the visualization window. uniform float uTime; //The elapsed time

 //Existing variants, don't declare, just use!